input-output-hk/partner-chains-smart-contracts/docs/SIPs/01-UpdateStrategy.md

 In this section, we discuss options for governing updates.
-Previously, we described the conditions for which an update happens are completely determined by the script validator address which holds the `FUELOracleMintPolicy` or `FUELOracleBurnPolicy` NFT.
+Previously, we described the conditions for which an update happens are completely determined by the script validator address which holds the `FUELOracleMintPolicy` or `FUELOracleBurnPolicy` NFT which resides at a `FUELOracleValidator` script address.

+As an early implementation draft, we will require that `FUELOracleValidator` will be parameterized by some public key, and will succeed only if the transaction to be signed by the given public key.
+In the future, these conditions when `FUELOracleValidator` succeeds may want to be changed to committee signatures.

+Interestingly, the mechanism which governs updates can itself be updated.
-Indeed, the only constraint that this script validator has (from the perspective of `FUELProxyPolicy`) is that it must have `FUELOracleDatum` as its datum; so this means that the conditions on which this validator may succeed (and hence permit an update) can be changed alongside an update of the system.
+This is because the only constraint that the script validator uniquely identified by `FUELOracleMintPolicy` (or `FUELOracleBurnPolicy`) has (from the perspective of `FUELProxyPolicy`) is that it must have `FUELOracleDatum` as its datum; so this means that the conditions on which this validator may succeed (and hence permit an update) can be changed alongside an update of the system.
-In other words, this mechanism allows updating of the governance mechanism itself.
+So, not only can we update `FUELProxyPolicy`, we can also update the mechanism which governs the updates.

-### 3.6 Example of Updating the Committee Signing Scheme
+### 3.6 Example Workflow of Updating the Committee Signing Scheme
-This section discusses walks through a workflow for update the committee signing scheme with `FUELProxyPolicy`.
+This section discusses a workflow for updating the committee signing scheme `FUELProxyPolicy`.

 Let's suppose the scenario is as follows.

-1. The sidechain is started with a committee signing scheme.
+1. The sidechain is started with some given committee signing scheme.

 2. Many years later (with many unclaimed FUEL tokens left onchain), we decide that it's far better to replace the committee signing scheme.